stephenmirving/smthr/README.md

 Copy the smthr folder into your project's directory with the rest of the scss files, probably within the 'sass' or 'scss' folder, or within one of the subdirectories of that folder (most commonly the 'vendor' subdirectory).
-From there, just use an @use directive for the '_smth.scss' file that is within the 'smth' folder at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.
+From there, just use a @forward directive for the '_smth.scss' file that is within the 'smth' folder at the top of your 'main.scss' file (or 'style.scss', or whatever you have named your main stylesheet) where the rest of your imports are.

 **Like this:**

-> @use 'smthr/smth' as smth;
+> @forward 'smthr/smth' as smth;

 Of if you were to place the folder within your vendor sub-folder in your sass directory, the @use would look like this:

-> @use 'vendor/smthr/smth' as smth;
+> @forward 'vendor/smthr/smth' as smth;

+Doing this namespaces the library to smth and you can call the functions, mixins, and variables in the library using that as a prefix, like this:

+> @include smth.bounciness();
+> color: smth.invert-color($color-brand)
+> font-family: smth.font-stack('primary', smth.$font-stacks);

 If you want to use the normalization file _betterize.scss or the print style file _print.scss, simply keep them in the same directory as the _smth.scss file